h5bp/html5-boilerplate/README.md

 # [HTML5 Boilerplate](http://html5boilerplate.com)

-HTML5 Boilerplate is a professional front-end template that helps you build fast, robust, adaptable, and future-proof websites.
-Spend more time developing and less time reinventing the wheel.
+HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.

 This project is the product of many years of iterative development and combined community knowledge.
 It does not impose a specific development philosophy or